Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 - These are the most common but have a one-speed (high) setting option.

 - The motor spins the impeller at a single speed depending on the horsepower of the motor and cannot be reduced or increased.

-- Since it will always run at a high speed, it uses a lot of power when it runs full-time and may not be the best choice when you need to cut down on maintenance cost related to power.
+- Since it will always run at a high speed, it uses a lot of power when it runs full-time and may not be the best choice when you need to cut down on maintenance costs related to power.

-- Dual speed pumps are better than single speed when it comes to power saving, since you can set the pump to run at a low speed at peak usage hours and when the pool isn't being used often.
+- Dual speed pumps are better than single-speed when it comes to power saving, since you can set the pump to run at a low speed at peak usage hours and when the pool isn't being used often.

 - These are considered the best since they come with a permanent magnetic motor (PMM), similar to those used in cars, which don't need electricity to spin the rotor and can be digitally regulated to any speed.

 - These are relatively expensive.
 However, it may be worth it since the motor produces less friction, making it more efficient, quieter, and longer-lasting than the other kinds of pumps that use induction motors.